-The Institute for Principle Studies exists to teach how biblical principles apply to government and economics.
+The Institute for Principle Studies exists to teach how biblical principles apply to government, economics, and history.

 Specifically, this mission manifests itself in three core actions:

-The Institute for Principle Studies works to inspire the transformation of society by seeing God’s ordained institutions of family government, church government and civil government carry out their proper roles.
+Through these core actions, IPS works to transform society by encouraging the institutions of family government, church government, and civil government to carry out their God-ordained roles.

 The Institute for Principle Studies grew from a grassroots effort in Modesto, California, in the early 1990’s.